developer-zebra/developer-zebra-site/src/ehs/4-1/guide/about/index.md

 >**This version does not support Android KitKat**.

-**EHS 2.7 supports Zebra devices running Android Lollipop and higher only**.
+**EHS 2.7 supports Zebra devices running Android Lollipop and later only**.
 Zebra continues to support earlier versions of EHS for use on devices running KitKat.
 To use EHS on a device running KitKat, please [download EHS 2.6](/ehs/2-6/download) or an earlier version.

 #### Device Support
 EHS 2.7 adds support for the following devices running Android Nougat: